webguru103/smooch-docs/source/includes/rest/_inside.md

 The Messaging Inside API allows software vendors to offer rich, engaging multi-channel communications as a feature inside their software without the technical overhead of maintaining multiple APIs.

-Apps that are created this way will be available via the API only, they won't be available in the smooch dashboard.
+Apps that are created this way will be available via the API only, they won't be available in the Smooch dashboard.

 # Authentication